Isolating the Honey Super

 While you have the Honey Super blocked off with tape you can easily remove the top box and view the colony through the clear plate.
 Hopefully after a few months your view will be blocked by the construction going on inside the hive.
 If the bees haven’t already chewed through the tape you might remove the tape to allow the bees access to the top box so they can then fill it out with honey stores.

-Below: My latest boxes use this method.
-The clear acrylic sheet divide off the honey super.
-There’s a 50mm hole drilled in the sheet and is cover by a small square of acrylic.
+Below: The clear acrylic sheet divides off the honey super.
+There’s a 50mm hole drilled in the sheet and is covered by a small square of acrylic.
 This isolates the area until the small square is removed.